Natalie Chudowsky

-Natalie Grace Chudowsky (born February 14, 2008) is an American soccer player who plays as a center back.
-She was briefly a youth international before switching to the United States.
-She is committed to play college soccer for the Duke Blue Devils.
+Natalie Grace Chudowsky (born February 14, 2008) is an American college soccer player who plays as a midfielder or defender for the Duke Blue Devils.
+She was briefly a youth international before switching to the United States, which she represented at the 2025 FIFA U-17 Women's World Cup.

 Early life

 Chudowsky grew up in Westport, Connecticut, where she played high school soccer at Staples High School.
 She primarily played attacking midfielder in high school.
 She scored 16 goals as a freshman in 2022 while helping lead Staples to the Class LL state title, earning second-team all-state honors.
 She scored twice in the state semifinals and had the opening goal in the 4–1 final win over Cheshire.
 She was named first-team all-state in both of the following seasons, racking up 62 goals and 59 assists in her high school career, and returning twice to the state semifinals.
+She committed to play college soccer for Duke before her junior year.
 She opted out of her senior season to prepare for the 2025 FIFA U-17 Women's World Cup by training with National Women's Soccer League (NWSL) club Gotham FC and the New York Soccer Club boys' team.
-She committed to play college soccer for Duke before her junior year.